Project Status

 Click icons to learn about each feature.

 The 300 community members of Rwempisi struggle to find and collect sufficient, clean water to meet their daily needs.
 Hours of people's time is stolen walking to and from their primary water source, a dysfunctional spring.
-The task leaves residents like Cosmas Buniko, a 29-year-old farmer, exhausted without the energy or time to farm which is how he provides for his family.
-This region relies on agriculture for survival, so water is needed not only for drinking, cooking, and personal hygiene but as importantly, to grow food and produce income.
+The task leaves residents like Cosmas Buniko, a 29-year-old farmer, exhausted without the energy or time to farm, which is how he provides for his family.
+This region relies on agriculture for survival, so water is needed not only for drinking, cooking, and personal hygiene but also, as importantly, to grow food and produce income.

 Cosmas.

-The headwall of the spring was destroyed when a tree fell on it, yet without another alternative water source the people in Rwempisi have made due by inserting an improvised collection pipe into the bank.
+The headwall of the spring was destroyed when a tree fell on it, yet without another alternative water source, the people in Rwempisi have made due by inserting an improvised collection pipe into the bank.
 Collecting water is a slow and tedious process.

 "I am very concerned because the water is very dirty and when it rains, even the spring box gets filled with water [and] floods.
 I fell sick with typhoid and only discovered the diagnosis after visiting the hospital.
 The doctor indicated that the illness might have been caused by the consumption of contaminated water," shared Cosmas.